 A Civil Rights investigation is separate and different from law enforcement investigations.
 They have different standards of evidence and outcomes.
-An individual has the right to pursue a College investigation by filing a report and to pursue criminal charges through the police.
-Therefore, a civil rights investigation and a police investigation may occur simultaneously.
+An individual can pursue a college investigation by filing a report and pursuing criminal charges through the police.
+Therefore, a civil rights investigation and a police investigation may coincide.
 The TCC Police Department or local police department is the contact for a police investigation.
 The Compliance Officer is the contact for a discrimination and harassment investigation.